Flow-OPD: On-Policy Distillation for Flow Matching Models

 Empirical Validation / Results

-Experiments are conducted on Stable Diffusion 3.5 Medium (SD-3.5-M) across four tasks: GenEval (compositional image generation), OCR (visual text rendering), PickScore (human preference), and DeQA (image quality).
+Experiments are conducted on Stable Diffusion 3.5 Medium across four tasks: GenEval (composition), OCR (text rendering), PickScore (human preference), and DeQA (image quality).

 Table 2: Model Performance Comparison